nRF24/RF24/docs/using_cmake.md

 ### Building from source code

-1. Install prerequisites if there are any (pigpio, wiringPi, MRAA, LittleWire libraries, setup SPI device etc)
+1. Install prerequisites if there are any (PiGPIO, WiringPi, MRAA, LittleWire libraries, and enable the SPI bus(es) in the OS).

    CMake may need to be installed
    ```shell
    sudo apt-get install cmake
    ```
-   @note See the [MRAA documentation](http://iotdk.intel.com/docs/master/mraa/index.html) for more information on installing MRAA
+   @note See the [MRAA documentation](http://iotdk.intel.com/docs/master/mraa/index.html) for more information on installing MRAA.
 2. Make a directory to contain the RF24 library and possibly other RF24\* libraries and enter it
    ```shell
    mkdir ~/rf24libs